If you want to enable all builtin Pulsar IO connectors in your Pulsar deployment, you can choose to use

 - 1 Prometheus instance and 1 Grafana instance

-When you run DC/OS, a ZooKeeper cluster already runs at
+When running DC/OS, a ZooKeeper cluster is already running at

-master.mesos:2181, thus you do not have to install or start up ZooKeeper separately.
+master.mesos:2181, thus there's no need to install or start up ZooKeeper separately.

 After executing the

 dcos command above, click on the Services tab in the DC/OS GUI interface, which you can access at http://m1.dcos in this example.
 You should see several applications in the process of deploying.

 To monitor the status of the BookKeeper cluster deployment, click on the bookkeeper group in the parent pulsar group.

 At this point, 3 bookies should be shown as green, which means that they have been deployed successfully and are now running.

 You can also click into each bookie instance to get more detailed info, such as the bookie running log.

 To display information about the BookKeeper in ZooKeeper, you can visit http://m1.dcos/exhibitor.
 In this example, there are 3 bookies under the